BaseMax/CPP-MyLanguage/README.md

 ## Acknowledgment

-First of all, I have to thank Mr. Asadzadeh because this library was written at his request.

-> Thank a lots from Mr. Ghasem Ramezani Manesh for his review and improving this library.
+Thank a lots from Mr. Ghasem Ramezani Manesh for his review and improving this library.

 I'm not good in c++ so maybe some parts are not well, In any case you can contribute or improve this one and I would accept and will merge this with love )